guillermoamaral/Webside/docs/api/evaluations/post.md

 ```
 Where `state` is either `pending` or `finished`.

-In case of a synchronic evaluation the result is the same as the one of [`/objects/{id}`](../objects/id/get.md).
+In case of a synchronous evaluation the result is the same as the one of [`/objects/{id}`](../objects/id/get.md).

 ### Error Codes Details
-In case of an evaluation error, be it as the response of a synchronic evaluation or as the result of trying the get the resulting object after an asynchronic evaluation, the server should respond with code `500` and a payload with the following aspect:
+In case of an evaluation error, be it as the response of a synchronous evaluation or as the result of trying the get the resulting object after an asynchronous evaluation, the server should respond with code `500` and a payload with the following aspect:
 ```json
 {
 	"description": "string",